benlue/sql-soar/README.md

 <a name="5MGuide"></a>
 ## 5 Minutes Guide
-First of all, you have to config **soar** so it knows how to talk with the database:
+First of all, you have to config **soar** so it knows how to talk with your database:

     var  soar = require('sql-soar'),
     var  options = {